 In 2021, the Free Software Foundation Europe turns 20.
 Throughout this time we have empowered users to use, study, share, and improve software.
 In 20 Years FSFE, we thank everyone who helped us along the way.
 Here you will find interviews discussing the FSFE progress as well as technological issues.
 You are welcome to celebrate with us!

-What better time is there to ask politicians about their stance on Free Software and Open Standards than in the time before an election?
-We believe that we can and should make these topics an issue in all elections, be it on a European, national, regional, or local level.
-Depending on the electoral system and culture, there are different strategies and tools we use: Ask Your Candidates a set of questions, the Digital-O-Mat online tool, the Freedomvote online platform, and the Let's Promise pledges.
+What could be a better time to ask politicians about their stance on Free Software and Open Standards than the run-up to an election?
+We believe we can and should raise these issues in all elections, European, national, regional and local.
+Depending on the electoral system and culture, we use different strategies and tools.

-With the PDFreaders campaign we turn the spotlight on government organisations who advertise proprietary PDF readers, exposing how frequent such advertisements for non-free software are.
-With the help of activists across Europe, we contacted these organisations and explained to them how to improve their websites so that they respect our freedom.
+The PDFreaders initiative aims to shine a spotlight on government organisations that promote proprietary PDF readers.
+With the help of activists across Europe, we have contacted these organisations and told them how they can improve their websites to respect our freedom.
 On pdfreaders.org we present Free Software PDF readers for all major operating systems.

 • DRM.info